The Disadvantages of Biodiesel

 • It may increase Nitrogen oxide emissions up to 10%, according to EPA.

-So with hardly any environmental concerns, and vehicular problems that can be worked with, biodiesel to me, seems like a pretty good option.
+With hardly any environmental concerns, and few biodiesel problems that can't be easily remedied, biodiesel seems like a pretty good option!